N4N1T0/lavanda-del-lago/README.md

 - [ ] Update to Next.js 15 (Breaking Changes use codemod)
 - [ ] Update to Clerk 6
+- [ ] Coupon Logic
-- [ ] delete user in clerk webhook from sanity
+- [ ] Sanity Webhook for email endpoint Purchase completed